FDiot/code_tympan3/doc/architecture.rst

 .. note::

    Actually, numerous names can be given to a primitive, that's the reason why a stack is used.
-   It enables the programmer to pick objects as an hierarchical structure.
+   It enables the programmer to pick objects as a hierarchical structure.

 There are two principal different ways of doing picking :